Vince-Tse/learngit/README.txt

-GIT is a version control system.
+GIT is a distributed version control system.
-Git is a free software.
+Git is free software.